-The full form of IFRS is International Financial Reporting Standards.
-It was prepared and updated by IASB (International Accounting Standards Board), a non-profit, independent organization.
-IFRS is used in 110 countries and it’s one of the most popular accounting standards.
+The full form of IFRS is the International Financial Reporting Standards.
+It was prepared and updated by the IASB (International Accounting Standards Board), a non-profit, independent organization.
+IFRS is used in 110 countries, and it’s one of the most popular accounting standards.

 On the other hand, Indian GAAP is a set of accounting standards that are specifically designed for the Indian context.
-GAAP stands for Generally Accepted Accounting Principles.
+GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting. stands for Generally Accepted Accounting Principles.
 Most Indian companies follow Indian GAAP while preparing their accounting records.

 IFRS vs Indian GAAP Infographics

-The most important differences between IFRS and Indian GAAP are mentioned –
+The most relevant differences between IFRS and Indian GAAP are mentioned –